pattylo/pattylo.github.io/_projects/icuas.md

 <div align="justify">
-My participation at 2023 IEEE ICUAS Competition where we won first runner-up!
+My participation at 2023 IEEE ICUAS Challenge where we won first runner-up!
 Below is an article excepted from <a href="https://www.polyu.edu.hk/publications/pulse-polyu/issue/202308/achievements/aae-team-wins-first-runner-up-prize-at-icuas-23-uav-competition">here</a>:
 <br/>
 <br/>
 A team from the Department of Aeronautical and Aviation Engineering took home the first-runner up prize in the Unmanned Aerial Vehicle (UAV) Competition at the 2023 International Conference on Unmanned Aircraft Systems (ICUAS’23) held in Warsaw, Poland.